 - Assisting in the drafting of survey questions and administration of polls

-- Compiling cleaning and analyzing large datasets and/or election-related data
+- Compiling, cleaning and analyzing large datasets and/or election-related data

-- Writing memos that summarize previous academic research
+- Writing memos that summarize previous academic research or news coverage

 Applicants should have an interest in public opinion research, politics and voting habits.
 Students should be detail-oriented and have a strong writing background.
 While some projects may require fellows to already have statistical and data analytics skills, PORES Fellowships are also open to those with little experience in statistics.
 However, a strong interest in learning these skills is required.
 Please highlight in your statement of interest any previous experiences with: